keiruu/portfolio/README.md

 ## Personal Portfolio

-A simple one-page portfolio built with Next.js
+A simple one page portfolio built with Next.js